 GST rules apply to asset transfers to recipients, usually grandchildren, who are two or more generations younger than you.
 Transfers to your own children are not considered generation-skipping.
 Assets transferred to a grandchild whose parent (your child) is deceased are not subject to the GST tax.

 The GST tax is separate from, and in addition to, the estate tax.
-The tax is calculated at a flat rate of 40 percent in 2019 (equal to the estate and gift tax rate) on transfers above the lifetime GST tax exemption amount ($11.4 million).
+The tax is currently calculated at a flat rate of 40 percent (equal to the estate and gift tax rate) on transfers above the lifetime GST tax exemption amount ($11.58 million).

 The exemption amount, which is nearly double what it has been in years past, will grow each year based on inflation through 2025.
 Unless Congress intervenes, the exemption amount will revert in 2026 to a $5 million baseline, indexed for inflation.